tkandala/Advanced-Lane-Lines/writeup_template.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step after the 'drawLane()' function which is after the "Draw Lane" heading of the IPython notebook.
+I implemented this step after the `drawLane()` function which is after the "Draw Lane" heading of the IPython notebook.
 Here is an example of my result on a test image:

 ![alt text][image8]